jhollister/rshell/README.md

 * Output format does not display correctly with a lot of small files.
 * Output format is not as compact as the real ls.
 * Output is displayed alphabetically from left to right as opposed to real ls where it is displayed alphabetically by column.
+* Colors do not stack.
+So if a file is hidden and and executable it will still have black text but a gray background.

 ##License
 All source files released under MIT license.
 See LICENSE file.